 Complex carbs are better to include in your meals because they have fiber prebiotic and feed good bacteria.
 Still, it also allows for the absorption of the carbohydrate to be slower into the bloodstream.
 Hence, it won’t spike glucose levels and insulin levels like refined carbohydrates.

 Complex carbs offer more consistent energy than simple carbs; therefore, even though simple carbs provide faster power, they won’t last as long as complex carbohydrates.
-Complex carbs are also high in vitamin B Folate and Potassium.
-Lastly, complex carbs have a low glycemic index that doesn’t negatively affect your blood sugar.
+Complex carbs are also high in vitamin B9 and Potassium.
+Lastly, complex carbs usually have a low glycemic index that doesn’t negatively affect your blood sugar.

 That said, simple carbs are not entirely bad for your health.
 If you wish to include a simple carb in your diet, go for exclusive products such as whole fruits rather than processed cookies or sweets.